EDDYMENS/coding-terms-build/resources/views/markdown/shell-scripting.md

 ## Definition

-Shell is an {{linkToPost('interpreter')}}, a program designed to run on UNIX-based {{linkToPost('operation systems', 'operation system')}}.
+Shell is an {{linkToPost('interpreter')}}, a program designed to run on UNIX-based {{linkToPost('operating systems', 'operating system')}}.
 To work with shell you can type out your instructions right in the terminal or write the instructions out as a script which will contain the instructions to be  executed by the shell interpreter.

 Several commands can be executed using shell, from telling the time to manipulating files.